zhj12138/ebook-manager/README.md

-# Ebook-manager
+# ManageYourE-books
-Manager your ebooks
+an app which can help you manage your e-books